The Steinbright Career Development Center

 Steinbright may place a hold on a student’s account in cases where there is a failure to follow policy or procedures.
 This hold is called a career block and will prevent further use of the online system for co-op.
 It is the student’s responsibility to contact his/her coordinator and to take the appropriate steps to have the hold resolved in a timely manner.

 If a student’s record reflects a hold from any other source (financial, health and immunization, academic, student conduct, or athletic), utilization of the SCDConline system will be prohibited.
-These holds must be resolved with the proper organization/department before access of the system can be restored.
+These holds must be resolved with the proper organization/department before access to the system can be restored.

 Holds placed on students’ records that are not resolved before the start of the co-op term can result in loss of co-op credit.
 Additionally, this could impact the students’ ability to work since their employers are notified.